davegutz/myStateOfCharge/SOC_Particle/README.md

 ## Prototypes
 Two situations drove the prototypes and sometimes choice of design.

 First, sampling of a low-voltage bipolar current shunt is the most challenging hardware design in this project.
-At first I tried to leverage a device described in the literature.
+At first, I tried to leverage a device described in the literature.
 It sampled the low voltage using the differential inputs into an A/D converter (ADS1013) sent along an I2C to the Particle devices.
 It was later improved by adding an op-amp (OPA333) as suggested by Texas Instruments engineers in the datasheets for the ADS1013.
 This got me started and lives on in the Particle device prototypes.

 The biggest problem with the initial ADS I2C solution is the throughput.
 Every call to the I2C device uses between 1 and 100 ms of dead wait time.
 This sets the throughput for the application.
 To capture current spikes properly a 0.100 second (100 ms) update time is needed.

 Eventually I realized that the Particle devices have plenty of fast A/D converters and that the real challenge was to make a high accuracy bipolar instrumentation amplifier.
-Microelectronics make a 20:1 chip that matches the 3.3v and 0.075v ranges of the Particle A/D and shunt output range called TSC2010-IDT that is perfect for the task and costs less that $4.
-It was not available due to COVID pandemic shortages so instead I used two one-sided A/D converters to manage primary and common voltages of the one-sided OPA333 op-amp circuits to calculate sensed current.
+Microelectronics make a 20:1 chip that matches the 3.3v and 0.075v ranges of the Particle A/D and shunt output range called TSC2010-IDT that is perfect for the task and costs less than $4.
+It was not available due to COVID pandemic shortages, so instead I used two one-sided A/D converters to manage primary and common voltages of the one-sided OPA333 op-amp circuits to calculate sensed current.
 This is less accurate but workable since there is plenty of A/D interfaces.

 The second situation that drove design is that Particle devices are morphing over time.
-The Photon device is their first / second generation device with WiFi interface and built-in EEPROM to handle power loss.
+The Photon device is their first / second generation device with Wi-Fi interface and built-in EEPROM to handle power loss.
 I interfaced to TX/RX UART an HC-06 standard Bluetooth (as opposed to the newer low-energy BLE) for monitoring by the user while moving.
-When those ran out Particle offers up the third-generation Argon also with WiFi that does not have built-in EEPROM but does have built-in BLE.
+When those ran out Particle offers up the third-generation Argon also with Wi-Fi that does not have built-in EEPROM but does have built-in BLE.
 I bought 47L16 EERAM I2C modules to replace the EEPROM function.
 This required considerable application programming to support.
 I tried the BLE function but found that UART terminal apps to support it are poor.
 So I continued on with the HC-06 since it was a ready solution.
 The future of Particle is the Photon 2.
 I would recommend the Photon 2 Development Kit.
 They are not yet available.
 It will require the EERAM and HC-06, most likely, unless UART BLE terminals magically appear.

 An almost third situation was software morphing.
 Particle requires software versions to match hardware devices and those change over time.
 Fortunately this application is simple enough that basic firmware could handle it and firmware bugs did not affect it.
 I simply kept up with Particle's releases, always using the most recent as they came out.